gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 They act as keywords associated to a job, and help if you need to navigate the *MONITOR* tab.
 You can find more information in the [Monitoring section](#monitoring).

 To add a tag to your job, you need to add the `--tag` option to your `dx run` command.

+### Time and cost limits

+By default, a job will result in an error if its execution time exceeds 30 days.
+Please note that this value may vary across apps.
+During this tutorial, no jobs will exceed this limit.

+Setting a cost limit is optional, but can be useful.
+For instance, when running a `low` priority job, it can ensure that possible interruptions won't add up causing the cost to rise by stopping the job early.
+It may also be of use if you don't know the time your job will take, and therefore can't compute the total cost.
+Either way, it is useful to avoid spending too much on a single job.

+To specify a cost limit, you need to add the `--cost-limit` option to your `dx run` command.

+For more information on priorities, check the official documentation on [cost and spending limits](https://documentation.dnanexus.com/user/running-apps-and-workflows/jobs-and-cost-and-spending-limits) or on [time limits](https://documentation.dnanexus.com/user/running-apps-and-workflows/job-time-limits).

 ## Monitoring